ashtonw7/writing-with-no-purpose/posts/henchman.md

 I also got issued a gun.
 I got to carry it around for a whole three days before my supervisor took it away because I had too many shooting accidents.
 They exchanged it for a knife, which I got to keep for a whole week.

-Like most villains, he keeps a lot of incriminating things in a warehouse.
+Like most villains, Dr. Lasertronicus keeps a lot of incriminating things in a warehouse.
 I’m one of the henchmen that guards the warehouse.

 There are a lot of cool things in there to guard, but I’m not allowed to play with any of them.
 They should have told me that during on-boarding.
 You expect to plop a guy down in front of a crate of freeze rays and not have him play with one?
 To not have him freeze his supervisor as a joke?
-Well anyway, they’ve since made it clear to me.
-No playing.
+Well anyway, they’ve since made it clear to me—no playing.

 You might think that being a henchman is a pretty thrilling job, because you get to spend all day punching trespassers in the face and strapping them into a death trap.
 But you’d be wrong.
 This job might be as boring as my last.
 Most of the time you spend standing around the warehouse waiting.
 And whenever a so-called hero comes in, you usually get so excited you can’t think straight.
 Usually you and another henchman charge at him, and he slips right between you two causing you crash headfirst into the other henchman.